RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

 ---

-## 🚀 Next Steps
+## 🚀 Ready to Implement?

-Want me to create a **Logic App ARM template** that:
+I can create complete Logic App ARM templates for:

+### ⭐ Option A: Full Attack Path Lifecycle Tracking (RECOMMENDED)
+**Solves your Status problem completely!**
+- Creates Azure Storage Table for snapshots
+- Implements NEW/ACTIVE/INACTIVE/REACTIVATED status logic
+- Daily snapshot comparisons
+- Alerts on: New paths, Reactivated paths, Remediated paths
+- Full lifecycle visibility and audit trail
+- **Addresses your concern**: "without status we can't do anything"

-### Option A: New Entry Point Detection (⭐ RECOMMENDED)
+### Option B: New Entry Point Devices Only (Quick Start)
+- Uses Query 7 with firstSeenByInventory field
+- No storage needed
-1. Runs Query 7 daily to find devices discovered in last 7 days
+- Alerts on newly discovered devices in last 7 days
-2. Alerts immediately on any NEW entry point devices
-3. Includes: DeviceName, exposureScore (High/Medium/Low/None), Attack Paths, Risk Score
-4. Sends Teams/Email alerts with full context
-5. **No state storage needed** - uses firstSeenByInventory

-### Option B: Attack Path Baseline Comparison
-1. Runs Query 6 daily/hourly
-2. Stores attack path IDs in Azure Storage Table
-3. Compares and finds NEW attack paths not in baseline
-4. Sends Teams/Email alerts with AttackPathName, AttackStory, RiskLevel
-5. Requires state management
+- Limited scope but quick to implement

-### Option C: Hybrid (Best Coverage)
+### Option C: Hybrid Solution (Maximum Coverage)
-1. Both Query 7 (new devices) AND Query 6 (new paths)
-2. Immediate alerts for new entry points
-3. Weekly baseline comparison for all paths
-4. Complete visibility into exposure changes
+- Query 7 for new device alerts (immediate)
+- Query 8 for full lifecycle tracking (comprehensive)
+- Both stored state and time-based detection

+**Which option would you like me to create?** Option A (Full Lifecycle) is recommended since it completely solves the Status field problem you identified.